zniihgnexy/mase_xinyi/markdown_file/practical2_xz2723.md

 In this function, i build new nodes based on the type of the layers.
 Different layers have different calculation function.
 For example, the linear layer has input and output features, these features defined thid module's calculation.
 So when rebuild the linear layer, we have to give them the correct numbers of input output features.
 Also, ReLU layer only has a place holder, so in order to rebuild the ReLU layer, we only need to give the correct placeholder value, which is a bool value.

+### Rebuilding Neural Network Layers in a Custom Graph

 For i'm using the jsc-three-layer model, i only wrote three types of layers definition for rebuilding the graph.
 And the definition functions are as follows:

 ```python
 def instantiate_linear(in_features, out_features, bias):